microsoft/Zen/README.md

 <a name="optimization"></a>
 ## Optimization

 Zen supports optimization of objective functions subject to constraints.
-The API is similar to that for `Solve`, but where you provide a maximization or minimization objective:
+The API is similar to that for `Solve`, but requires a maximization or minimization objective.
+The solver will find the maximal satisfying assignment to the variables.

 ```csharp
 var a = Zen.Symbolic<Real>();